Visiting Campus and Lexington

 - UK's campus is dotted with historical markers purchased with gifts made by graduating senior classes.
 They tell the stories of historic buildings and prominent campus figures.

-UK Guest Parking
+UK Visitor Parking

 Lexington's Streets and Roads